hoangperry/hoangperry.github.io/_posts/2019-10-09-how-to-ride-a-motorbike.md

 # Manual Transmission Motorcycle

 A Manual Transmission Motorcycle is likely to Semi-automatic Motorcycle.
 But It had a Manual clutch.
 Usually the clutch trigger is on the left hand.
 It will be harder to drive than Semi-automatic Motor or Scoorter.
 This trigger will control the part between engine and gearbox.
+If you pull full the trigger.
+The gearbox is disconnect with engine.
+So the wheel will spin free.

+...

 Drive safely!